jasdefer/ExamList/README.md

 4. RoomListPath: Path to the file with the list of rooms
 5. BonusPointPath: Path to the file with the Klausurtrainer Points of the students
 6. AssignedStudentRooms: Path to the file with a list of students, which are placed in certain rooms, instead of randomly assignments
+7. SeatTablePath: Path to the file with a
-7. MaxBonusPoints: Maximum amount of bonus points
+8. MaxBonusPoints: Maximum amount of bonus points
-8. LatexPath: Path to the file for the output
+9. LatexPath: Path to the file for the output
-9. GroupCount: Number of groups for the exam
+10. GroupCount: Number of groups for the exam
-10. RandomSeed: Seed for randomizing the student room distribution
+11. RandomSeed: Seed for randomizing the student room distribution
-11. BonusPointLevels: Percentage levels where students get bonus points
+12. BonusPointLevels: Percentage levels where students get bonus points
-12. BonusPoints: The amount of bonus points for each corresponding bonus point level
+13. BonusPoints: The amount of bonus points for each corresponding bonus point level